marcelkliemannel/intellij-byte-code-plugin/README.md

 <img src="src/main/resources/META-INF/pluginIcon.svg" alt="Plugin Logo" width="120px"/>

-This IntelliJ plugin provides a modern and powerful byte code analyzer tool window.
-Its supports Java, Kotlin, Groovy and other JVM language class files.
+This IntelliJ plugin provides a modern and powerful tool window to analyze byte code.
+Its supports Java, Kotlin, Groovy, and other JVM language class files.

 [**It's available on the official IntelliJ plugin marketplace**](https://plugins.jetbrains.com/plugin/16970-byte-code-analyzer).

 The tool window is available via *View | Tool Windows | Byte Code* and will be shown by default in the lower right corner of IntelliJ.

-Class files can be either opened directly from the tool window or from the "Analyze Byte Code" action.
-This action is available in the project view and in the editor for JVM class or source files:
+Class files can be opened directly from the tool window or the "Analyze Byte Code" action.
+This action is available in the project view and the editor for JVM class or source files:

 <img src="screenshots/open-files-from-editor.png" alt="Open Files From Editor" width="368px"/>

-If the action is executed from the editor, the class relative to the current cursor position will be selected.
-This makes it easy to analyse inner, locale or anonymous classes.
+If the editor is the origin of the action execution, the analyzer will pick the class relative to the current cursor position.
+With this, it is easy to analyze inner, locale, or anonymous classes.

-The plugin currently uses [ASM 9.1](https://asm.ow2.io) under the hood, which supports JVM class files up to version 16.
+The plugin currently uses [ASM 9.2](https://asm.ow2.io) under the hood, supporting JVM class files up to version 18.

 ## Features

 ### Structure View

 The heart of the tool window is the structure view of a class file.
-It gives a quick and detailed tree overview of the individual components of a class file:
+It gives a depth and human-readable insights into the individual elements of a given class file:

 <img src="screenshots/tool-window-structure-view.png" alt="Structure View" width="405px"/>

-In addition to listing the method instructions, the state of the method frames can be viewed after each instruction:
+In addition to listing the method instructions, we can view the state of the method frames (locals and current stack) after the execution of each instruction:

 <img src="screenshots/show-method-frames-action.png" alt="Method Frames View" width="700px"/>